-Of course you won’t always be able to follow this path, as sometimes the alternative solutions won’t be available, or simply they won’t be good enough to satisfy your needs.
-We are after all living in a corporate dominated culture, but having that stance, where you can show them that a work of a single person can replace their machinery is brilliant, and over the time, the peer2peer network of entrepreneurs will be able to fragmentize the whole industries on open principles.
+Of course, you won’t always be able to follow this path, as sometimes the alternative solutions won’t be available, or simply they won’t be good enough to satisfy your needs.
+We are after all living in a corporate-dominated culture, but having that stance, where you can show them that a work of a single person can replace their machinery is brilliant, and over the time, the peer2peer network of entrepreneurs will be able to fragmentize the whole industries on open principles.

-One size fits all is outdated model, and small niche markets will dominate the economies of the future.
+One size fits all is an outdated model, and small niche markets will dominate the economies of the future.
 This way I am supporting all those people who satisfy my special diversified needs.
 In return liberating them, and myself from corporate tyranny.

-Don’t stop on supporting, make it count by becoming.
+Don’t stop supporting, make it count by becoming.
 Start your own thing that we can support and let you become free as well.
 Be a part of a global solution.
 Do the thing you love, deliver value, and watch the world transforms in front of your very eyes.